SparkRESTfulService/Summation/README.md

 ```
 ### Who do I talk to? ###

-For more information Contact: Udit Choudhary at uditchoudhary@gmail.com
+For more information Contact: :email: Udit Choudhary at uditchoudhary@gmail.com